axdg/pchan/README.md

  - **capacity** (`number`) - the size of the channels buffer.

+Returns a `channel` that will buffer `capacity` value(s).

 ### channel([*value*])

  - **value** (`mixed`) - the value to send into the channel.

+**sending:** calling `channel` with `value` will send that value into the channel, and return a promise that resolves `undefined` when space for that value is available in the internal buffer.

+**closing:** calling `channel` with the value `null` will close the channel; any subsequent sends will throw an error, but receives can continue until indefinitely, and will resolve with any remaining internally buffered values, or `null` if none remain.

+**receving:** when `channel` is called with no arguments it will return a promise that resolves when a value from the `channel`'s internal buffer is avaiable.

 ### channel.close()